Aarohi-masq/100_days_of_code/README.md

 Day58: Started python on One-month and have learned about parquet dataset.
 Day59: Learned and practiced on random library of python.
 Day60: Skipped
 Day61: Practiced and learned some more new concepts of Python.
-Day62: Download a lot of stuff like different version of Windows iso file, Malwares, Softwares for reverse engineering etc to set up lab for MCSI internship
+Day62: Download a lot of stuff like different version of Windows iso file, Malwares, Softwares for reverse engineering etc to set up lab for MCSI internship.
 Day63: Learnt Python logical operators.
+Day64: Covered some topics like Lists and Dictionaries, get(), replace(), append() in python.